AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A diagram explaining how the different In-App templates handle personal information has been added.
 [Read more](../../channels/using/preparing-and-sending-an-in-app-message.md)

+The section on how to save email content as a fragment in the Email Designer has been updated.
+[Read more](../../designing/using/defining-the-email-structure.md#saving-content-as-a-fragment)

+A warning was added on how extra white spaces can impact the layout of a email content.
+[Read more](../../designing/using/adding-a-content-block.md#creating-custom-content-blocks)

 ## Documentation updates - July 2019 {#doc-updates-2019}

 Added a new page on Landing page limitations.
 [Read more](../../channels/using/landing-page-limitations.md)